CharlesDustinSmith/opengl-tutorial/README.md

 ```
 With OpenGL version 3.3 we rarely need an extension for most techniques, but wherever it is necessary proper instructions are provided.

+# OpenGL® 4.5 Reference Pages
+Use the index on the left to choose any OpenGL 4.5 reference page for viewing.
+These pages include all of the important usage information for each command and function.
+This information includes a description of all parameters, return values, error conditions, related commands and functions, and version support.

+There are two forms of the index which can be selected by clicking at the top of the navigation bar on the left side: a traditional flat index combining the API commands and GLSL functions, and an accordion-style index with separate sections for commands and functions.
+The flat index also includes per-letter section links.

+# Core Context Functionality
+These man pages only document OpenGL 4.5 core context functionality.
+For compatibility context specific functionality, please refer to the OpenGL 2.1 Reference Pages and/or the appropriate extension specification you are interested in using.

+# Browser Compatibility
+Very old browsers, such as IE8, may not work with parts of this site.
+Please use modern browsers supporting HTML5 (e.g. IE9 and later).

+The ref pages are generated in HTML5 format with imbedded MathML, and rely on MathJax to render mathematical equations on browsers which do not natively support MathML.
+This should work on Chrome, Safari, and other browsers which don't support MathML natively.

+# Downloading Man Page Sources
+The Docbook source for the reference pages is available from the OpenGL-Refpages github repository.

+# Feedback
+If you find any inaccuracies or typos in the reference pages, please file an issue (and, preferably, propose a pull request fixing the issue) in the OpenGL-Refpages github repository.